MrQuackDuck/ColirWebClient/src/assets/faq/WhatIsGuid/WhatIsGuid_en.md

 8. **How to use it**: You don't need to understand the tech behind GUIDs.
 Just think of it as the "code" to find a specific room.

-In short, the GUID is like a room number or address in Colir.
+In short, the GUID is like a room number or address in **Colir**.
 It helps you find the right room without compromising the security of what's inside.